beckyphan/repondez-sil-vous-plait/README.md

 repondez-sil-vous-plait is a sinatra application that allows Users to RSVP for a wedding or other event.

 Users must sign-up to access most of the site.
 Signing-up requires input of a First Name, Last Name, unique username, email address, and a password.

 By default, users currently have a guest limit of 3, including themselves (aka User + 2 Plus One's).

 A user has_many guests, and each guest has_one meal.

+Users can log-in to view all attendees of the event, RSVP or update their RSVP, select their meal choice, add Plus One's, and select their guests' meals.
+Users who RSVP 'No' will have their RSVP updated and meal choice and guests deleted.
+Users may also delete their account to delete all stored information.

+FYI, to update meal types, the following forms in 'views' must be updated:
+- guests/edit.erb
+- users/edit.erb

 Meals are currently pre-set to:
 - Filet Mignon with Garlic Herb Butter
 - Crispy Skin Salmon
 - Mushroom & Chervil Risotto
 - Tofu Banh Mi Sliders

-Users can log-in to view all attendees of the event, RSVP/update their RSVP, select their meal choice, add Plus One's, and select their guests' meals.
-Users who RSVP 'No' will have their RSVP updated and meal choice and guests deleted.
-Users may also delete their account to delete all stored information.

-FYI, to update meal types, the following forms in 'views' must be updated:
-- guests/edit.erb
-- users/edit.erb

 ## Installation